kumiori/paper_JOSS/paper.md

 lack the satisfying completeness of the structural stability theory for second order system

-in a n example, we shall focus upon the fundamental proble of a bar in traction
+in an example, we showcase ... focus upon the fundamental proble of a bar in traction

-nonlinear systems can have surprising and complecated behavuours

-nonlinear phenomena include ..... formation of spatial patterns in homogeneous systems, biological morophogenesis, discrete-time and discrete-space nonlinear systems (cellular automata) provide models for processes ranging from the micro (particle phusics) to patterned activity... in evolutionary systems
+nonlinear phenomena include .....

 stability not determined by a /the linearised system